Quality assurance procedure

 Description of the concept for undertaking quality assurance for published information

-The MSG must ensure both the quality of the information of payments by companies to the state published in the report and the quality of information on the corresponding government revenues.
+MSG must ensure both the quality of the information of payments by companies to the state published in the report and the quality of information on the corresponding government revenues.
 This is a key requirement of the EITI standard.
 In the first two D-EITI reports, MSG relied on both sides’ disclosure of payment flows for quality assurance.
 This EITI standard procedure makes provision for an Independent Administrator to reconcile individual payments reported by companies with the corresponding receipts by government agencies.
-These did not produce any or any noteworthy differences between payments made and payments received between companies and government agencies.
+These did not produce any material differences between payments made and payments received between companies and government agencies.

 Explanation of the nature and extent of the work of the Independent Administrator

+The work of the Independent Administrator encompasses the performance of investigative measures as per the International Standard on Related Services (ISRS) 4400, “Engagements to Perform Agreed-Upon Procedures”.
 The investigative measures carried out by the Independent Administrator do not constitute a (final) examination or audit review of the payment flows reported by the companies in accordance with the professional standards for auditors accepted in Germany or recognised internationally.
-Therefore the Independent Administrator did not submit an overall judgement (neither with sufficient nor with limited judicial certainty) in terms of the subject of the investigation measures.
-The Independent Administrator did not undertake any specific investigations to verify the correctness, completeness and reliability of the payment data, in particular with regard to the data notifications of the participating companies and/or of the government agencies.
+Therefore, the Independent Administrator did not submit an overall judgement (neither with sufficient nor with limited judicial certainty) regarding the reported payment flows.
+The Independent Administrator did not undertake any specific investigations to verify the correctness, completeness, and reliability of the payment data, in particular with regard to the data notifications of the participating companies and/or of the government agencies.
 In addition, the objectives of the investigative measures carried out were neither to uncover errors nor to detect violations on the part of the participating companies or government agencies.

 Identification of companies

-The first step was to identify the companies that were relevant for the fifth D-EITI report.
-Here the Independent Administrator used a database analysis (2) to select all the companies which are mainly active in the extractive industry and which are allocated to the lignite, potash/salts, crude oil/natural gas and quarried natural resources sectors.
-The classification criterion was the allocation of the companies to sub-sections 05 to 08 pursuant to Regulation 1893/2006/ EC of 20 December 2006 (cf. Selection of payment flows).
+The first step was to identify the companies that were relevant for the 6th D-EITI report.
+Here the Independent Administrator used a database analysis1 to select all the companies which are mainly active in the extractive industry, and which are allocated to the lignite, potash/salts, crude oil/natural gas and quarried natural resources sectors.
+The classification criterion was the allocation of the companies to sub-sections 05 to 08 pursuant to Regulation 1893/2006/EC of December 2006 (cf. chapter 10.a.ii.).
 In the second step, these companies were filtered according to the size criteria stipulated by the HGB for “large” companies.
+The Independent Administrator manually expanded the group of these provisionally identified companies by including groups of companies in which a potential “consolidated tax group infection” caused by “active” subsidiaries existed (for details, see chapter 10.a.ii.).
+The following aspects are unchanged from the previous D-EITI report and must be addressed:

 • Companies the main activities of which are allocated to the storage (e.g. construction and operation of cavern storage facilities for the storage of natural gas) of natural resources underground are not considered, since the extraction of natural resources is not their primary activity, despite their being allocated to sub-sections 05 to 08;